07 Jul Build Better Forecasts and Make More Informed Decisions with Tassel Count

 For generations, the most reliable tool for predicting corn yield has been a solid pair of work boots, worn by growers, to walk their fields collecting ear samples.
 While nothing can replace a good pair of boots, new technology from Sentera can improve the way the work gets done.

 With FieldAgent’s tassel count analytics from Sentera, yield estimates are much more accurate and reliable than manual sampling, delivering tassel count density throughout an entire field so users can more easily forecast and refine their crop yields prior to harvest and make other critical management decisions.

 How it Works

-In order to estimate yield, agricultural professionals traditionally take tassel and kernel counts at a handful of random locations in the field.
+In order to estimate yield, agricultural professionals traditionally take tassel and kernel counts at a handful of sporadic locations in the field.
 Sentera’s tassel zone maps improve this estimate by directing agricultural professionals to take these counts at targeted locations representative of the variation present in the field.
 For example, the user may take three samples in a “good” zone, three samples in a “medium” zone, and three samples in a “bad” zone to get the most comprehensive estimate of potential yield.

 Mapping Out Success

-Having this comprehensive and accurate view of the tassel count can help agricultural professionals make more informed economic decisions.
+Having this comprehensive and accurate view of tassel count can help agricultural professionals make more informed economic decisions.

 Click here for more information about FieldAgent’s Tassel Count Analytics Tool.